 ALL YOUR TREE ARE BELONG TO US

 If you were not following Internet culture (as oxymoronic as that phrase may be) back in 2001, you might not recognize the badly-mangled taunt “All your base are belong to us,” derived from the poorly-translated Japanese video game, Zero Wing.
-It became a cult classic in 2001, and the melodious strains of the techno dance hit Invasion of the Gabber Robots can be heard in some of the goofier corners of the ‘Net – and there are plenty of those – to this very day.
+It became a cult classic in 2001 (and still endures).
+The minor-key melodious strains of the techno dance hit Invasion of the Gabber Robots can be heard in some of the goofier corners of the ‘Net – and there are plenty of those – to this very day.

 Unlike the Colorado decision of Rhodig v.
-Keck, which we discussed in our review of Love v.
-Klosky last week, the Illinois court did not require that the plaintiff show who had planted or cared for the tree.
-Instead, its analysis was simple: the tree grew in both yards, and thus, the Ridges had an interest in the tree, as did the Blahas.
+Keck, the Illinois court did not require that the plaintiff show who had planted or cared for the tree.
+Instead, its analysis was simple: the tree grew in both yards and thus, the Ridges had an interest in the tree, as did the Blahas.
 This made the landowners “tenants in common,” and prohibited either from damaging the tree without permission of the other.

-The Illinois view, exemplified here and in yesterday’s discussion of Holmberg v.
-Bergin, is the more common approach that Colorado’s “husbandry” test, and it prevails in the United States.
-Here, the Court issued an injunction against Mr. Blaha prohibiting him from cutting down the tree.
+The Illinois view, which is the more common approach than Colorado’s “husbandry” test, is the prevailing view in the United States.
+In this case, the Court issued an injunction against Mr. Blaha prohibiting him from cutting down the tree.
 For great justice.

 Ridge v.
 Blaha, 166 Ill.App.3d 662, 520 N.E.2d 980 (Ct.App.
 Ill.
 1988).
 The Ridges sought an injunction against the Blahas to prevent them from damaging an elm tree growing on the boundary line between their respective properties.
 After living with the elm for many years, the Blahas tired of the tree’s unwanted effects and decided to remove it with the help of an arborist.
 The Ridges were not consulted, however, and when arborist Berquist came to remove the tree, plaintiffs objected that the tree belonged to them and that they did not want it destroyed.